puradidjaja/ci-doc-tb/README.md

 how to
 =========
 To use the Doctrine ORM, firstly change the database configuration at the application/config/database.php.
 For Windows users, go to the application directory and execute this: **php.exe doctrine.php**.
 For Unix base users do the same and execute **php doctrine**.
-This command while automatically generate the table in your database.
+This command will automatically generate the table in your database.